 - Struggling with codependency, tolerating too much from others, losing one’s own identity, and saying yes when you mean no (overactive heart chakra)

 - Fighting against a desire to control, perfectionism, stubbornness, and eating disorders (overactive solar plexus)

 - Being overly emotional, struggling with addictions, or feeling unable to let go of attachments (overactive sacral chakra)

 - Feeling angry, greedy, impatient, or stuck (overactive root chakra)

 Chakra experts claim that not fixing this problem can also lead to blocked chakras.
-So to fix this problem, you must balance your energy centers.
-Read our article for a step-by-step guide on how to do this.
+So, to fix this problem, you must balance your energy centers.
+Read our article about the chakra system for a step-by-step guide on how to do this.